shaikjanipasha/job-scheduler-service/README.md

      - docker --version
 3. **Install Git**: Download and install Git from the [official website](https://git-scm.com/downloads).

-### Clone the Repository and Execute below command from the root directory of the project.
+4. **Clone the Repository and Execute below command from the root directory of the project**. bash ./run.sh
-    bash ./run.sh
     (or)
     ./run.sh

-### Access the Application
+5. **Access the Application**
 - **Swagger UI**: Open your browser and navigate to `http://localhost:8083/swagger-ui/index.html` to access the Swagger UI for API documentation and testing.
      Refer "\job-scheduler-service\src\test\samplepayloads" this location in the repo for sample payloads

 ####
-**Approach-2**: To get your job-scheduler-service up and running with in local with manual setup, follow the steps below:
+**Approach-3**: To get your job-scheduler-service up and running with in local with manual setup, follow the steps below:
 1. **Install Java**: Ensure you have Java 21("21.0.4").
 You can download it from the https://www.oracle.com/java/technologies/javase/jdk21-archive-downloads.html.
 Post installation of Java 21.0.4 set the path in environment variables(user and system).
 2. **Install PostgreSQL**: Download and install PostgreSQL("16.8") from the https://www.enterprisedb.com/downloads/postgres-postgresql-downloads.
 During installation, set the password for the `postgres` user with password `admin`.
-Grant all privileges on the database to this user.
 3. **Install Git**: Download and install Git from the [official website](https://git-scm.com/downloads).
 4. **Install Gradle**: Download and install Gradle("8.7") from the [official website](https://gradle.org/install/). https://gradle.org/next-steps/?version=8.7&format=all.
 Post installation set the path in environment variables(user and system).
 5. **Clone the Repository**: Clone the repository to your local machine using Git